The Black Scorpion (film): Production

 Willis O'Brien, creator of the stop-motion animation effects for the original King Kong, was the special-effects supervisor, albeit on a smaller budget.
 Pete Peterson, who worked with O'Brien on Mighty Joe Young and would again on The Giant Behemoth, did most of the actual hands-on animation.
 O'Brien borrowed heavily from his previous films for the stop-motion special effects.
-The miniatures used for the trapdoor spider and the giant tentacled worm have been reported to be the same ones that were used in the now "Lost Spider Pit Sequence" from the original King Kong (1933).
+The miniatures used for the trapdoor spider and the giant tentacled worm have been reported to be the same ones that were used in the "Lost Spider Pit Sequence" from the original King Kong (1933).
 The trapdoor spider model matches precisely the smaller spider model seen in behind-the-scenes stills from King Kong.
 Biographers, however, dispute whether O'Brien saved his models, and Ray Harryhausen's An Animated Life noted that many models used in King Kong were still in storage at RKO in the 1950s, by which time many were decayed.
 The sounds made by the giant scorpions were reminiscent of the giant ant sound effects used in Them!
 A large-scale scorpion "head" was used for close-up reaction shots.

+The opening sequence uses footage from the eruption of Parícutin, a volcano active in Mexico in 1943 to 1952.
+Models provided by Lionel were used for the train.